-Although I am not the most experienced or knowledgeable person on the forums I thought it was time to write a good introductory article for Delphi
+Although we are not the most experienced or knowledgeable person in the university.
+We thought it was time to write a good introductory article for Delphi.

 1.2.
 What is Delphi?

 Delphi is a Rapid Application Development (RAD) environment.
 It allows you to drag and drop components on to a blank canvas to create a program.
 Delphi will also allow you to use write console based DOS like programs.